Where You Are Home

 • 5.25 acres of irrigated landscaping,

-• 80 common area irrigation zones controlled by 24 control clocks or nodes,
+• 80 common area irrigation zones controlled by 2 main control clocks & a dozen nodes,

 • 90,400 square feet of paved street surface,